University of Bolton, Deane Road, Bolton. BL3 5AB

 Back to menu

-Our Level 6 BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) in retail allows you to invest in your workforce by combining university education, work-based learning and ongoing professional development towards Chartered Manager status.
-While working as a valuable part of your team, your apprentices can gain strong retail-focused leadership and management expertise ready tackle complex business challenges in one of the largest economic sectors.
+Our Level 6 CMI-accredited BSc (Hons) Retail Business Management (Chartered Manager Degree Apprenticeship) allows you to invest in your workforce by combining university education, work-based learning and ongoing professional development towards Chartered Manager status.
+While working as a valuable part of your team, your apprentices can gain strong retail-focused leadership and management expertise, ready to tackle complex business challenges in one of the largest economic sectors.

 Award: